remodlai/mcp2py/README.md

 **Zero configuration by default:** - OAuth login?
 Browser opens automatically - Need user input?
 Terminal prompts appear - Server needs an LLM?
-We handle it - Everything "just works" out of the box
+We handle it - Everything “just works” out of the box

 **No ceiling for advanced users:** - Override any default behavior - Customize auth flows - Build production apps - Full control when you